-With the end of summer comes a new season - aurora watching. in the last week, some eager aurora seekers have been able to find them dancing in the sky in the Mat-Su Valley.
-As the nights get darker and colder, the chances of seeing them will only continue to get better.
+With the return of starry night skies comes a new season - aurora watching.
+Every fall and winter, eager aurora seekers are able to find this celestial wonder dancing across the sky in the Mat-Su Valley.
+As our planet quite literally leans into Alaska's winter season, chances of seeing the auroras will only continue to get better.

 The northern lights are a natural phenomenon that have to be seen to truly be appreciated.
 When the darker nights return to Southcentral Alaska in late fall, our eyes turn to the skies.
 We always get asked where is the best place to see the aurora, and if they are always out.
 The answer isn't a simple one.
 No, you're not guaranteed to see the northern lights every single night.
 But when they are out, there are a number of great places to see them in the Mat-Su Valley.
 Cold, clear nights improve your chances of spotting them.